Logo-ajmb

 Abstract

-Hemophagocytic lymphohistiocytosis (HLH) is a syndrome of excessive cytokine activation.
-Its treatment remains largely inadequate, with high mortality.
-Recent research into its pathogenesis has revealed a major role of cytokines such as Interferon-γ (IFN-γ), Tumour Necrosis Factor-α (TNF-α), Interleukin-1 (IL-1), Interleukin-6 (IL-6), and Interleukin-18 (IL-18).
-These cytokines in the future may also help identify HLH in the early stage or predict HLH in high-risk patients.
+Hemophagocytic lymphohistiocytosis (HLH) is a life-threatening syndrome characterized by excessive cytokine activation.
+Its treatment remains extremely limited, with high mortality.
+Recent research into its pathogenesis has revealed the major role of cytokines, such as interferon-gamma (IFN-γ), tumor necrosis factor-alpha, interleukin-1 (IL-1), IL-6, and IL-18.
+These cytokines may also help identify HLH in the early stage or predict HLH in high-risk patients in the future.
 Both animal and human research provide evidence of the role of biochemical mediators in HLH.
-The interplay of cytokines and cells in the pathogenesis of HLH has also opened up new targeted therapeutics.
-These treatment options are being tried for primary and secondary forms of HLH, with promising results.
-Emapalumab, an anti-IFN-γ monoclonal antibody, has been widely studied in HLH with promising results.
-Anti-IL-1 receptor antibody (anakinra), anti-IL-18 neutralising molecule (tadekinig-α), and anti-CD-52 monoclonal antibody (alemtuzumab) are newer drugs in the pipeline for the treatment of HLH.
-Small molecule inhibition beyond receptor activation in cells has had immense success in the past in treating spondylarthritis and leukaemia.
-Ruxolitinib, a Janus kinase inhibitor, also showed positive outcomes in the treatment of HLH.
+In addition, the interplay between cytokines and cells in the pathogenesis of HLH has opened up new targeted therapeutics.
+These treatment alternatives are being tried for the primary and secondary forms of HLH, with promising results.
+Emapalumab, an anti-IFN-γ monoclonal antibody, has been widely studied in HLH with favorable results.
+Anti-IL-1 receptor antibody (anakinra), anti-IL-18 neutralizing molecule (tadekinig-α), and anti-CD52 monoclonal antibody (alemtuzumab) are among the newer drugs in the pipeline for the treatment of HLH.
+Small molecule inhibition beyond receptor activation in cells has previously had immense success in treating spondylarthritis and leukemia.
+Ruxolitinib, a Janus kinase inhibitor, also demonstrated positive outcomes in HLH treatment.
 With these emerging treatment options, the future outlook for HLH is moving toward a promising new horizon.

 First Name